kgateway-dev/kgateway/docs/content/reference/cli/glooctl_install_gateway.md

 ---
 ## glooctl install gateway

-install the Gloo Edge Gateway on Kubernetes
+install the Gloo Edge on Kubernetes

 ### Synopsis